fastforwardlabs/mdff06report/src/06-ethics.md

 Protected classes have suffered (and continue to suffer) discrimination in sensitive situations such as employment, lending, housing, and healthcare.
 Decisions in such areas are increasingly made by algorithms.
-Legislation such as the US Civil Rights Act therefore directly impacts machine learning (see
-<<regulations-box>>).
-Complying with legislation is the least we can do:
-ethical concerns should also constrain our use of machine learning.
+Legislation such as the US Civil Rights Act therefore directly impacts machine learning.
+Complying with legislation is the least we can do: ethical concerns should also constrain our use of machine learning.
 And of course, it is often good business to build a product that serves as many people as possible.
 A product that depends on a discriminatory model suffers in this